wix/stylable/site/docs/references/formatters.md

 Formatters are functions that return a single CSS declaration value.
 They can receive arguments, process them and return the value.

-For example a `font-size` formatter can return a different value for the font size depending on the location.
+For example a `font-size` formatter can return a different value for the font size depending on the tag applied.

 ```js